 - encourage critical reflections on current practices both in their base institution and more widely

 - promote increased collaboration between disability professionals

 - contribute to the enhancement of quality standards in disability services across the post-compulsory education sector

 - contribute to raising the status of and recognition for the roles and responsibilities associated with the work of disability professionals

 - provide a set of benchmark standards for the sector

-All fully paid members and associates of NADP are eligible to apply for Accredited Practitioner status.
+All fully paid members of NADP are eligible to apply for Accredited Member status.
 However, we recognise that applicants will find it hard to gain accreditation without having a fair amount of experience of working in a context that involves supporting disabled people (i.e. at least 3 years full time equivalent, of which at least one year will have been in an FE/HE context supporting disabled students and staff ).

-Those that wish to seek Senior Accredited Practitioner status will have significant experience (i.e. at least 5 years full time equivalent, of which at least three years will have been in an FE/HE context supporting disabled students and staff ).
+Those that wish to seek Senior Accredited Member status will have significant experience (i.e. at least 5 years full time equivalent, of which at least three years will have been in an FE/HE context supporting disabled students and staff ).
 They may or may not be managing aspects of a service within their institutions but we would need to see that they have/ have had influence on policy and/or practice change within the context in which they work.